dw-innovation/kid2-spot/README.md

 ## Publications

-Spot will be presented at the State-of-the-Map conference 2023 in Antwerp.
-The publication will be shared once available.
+Proceedings of OSM Science 2023: https://zenodo.org/records/10443346 (also available at https://arxiv.org/abs/2311.08093) Other publication will be shared once available.

 ## Acknowledgments